Vision Hallucinations

 The Solution: Five Types of Vision Hallucinations

-Vision models don't just make mistakes — they confidently fabricate details that seem perfectly plausible.
-A model might "see" a cat that's actually a cushion pattern, swap left and right, invent text on a partially obscured sign, or default to expected quantities instead of actually counting.
-These are called hallucinations — and they are especially dangerous because the model shows no uncertainty.
-Understanding the five types of vision hallucinations (object, attribute, spatial, OCR, counting) is essential for building reliable multimodal applications.
+A hallucination is any output a model presents as fact that isn't actually supported by its input.
+Vision models don't just make mistakes — they confidently fabricate details that look perfectly plausible.
+A model might "see" a cat that's really a cushion pattern, swap left and right, invent text on a partially obscured sign, or default to expected quantities instead of actually counting.
+What makes this dangerous is that the model shows no signal of uncertainty: a fabricated answer and a correct one are phrased with exactly the same confidence.

 Think of it like a confident witness giving wrong testimony in court: